The Stupor Salesman: Plot

 Slug McSlug, a cunning canine criminal, pulls off a successful bank robbery.
-After eluding the police, he retreats to his rural hideout.
+After eluding the police, he retreats to his country hideout.
 However, his peace is disrupted by the persistent Daffy Duck, a relentless salesman peddling various wares.

 Despite McSlug's attempts to rid himself of Daffy, the determined duck continues to intrude, employing unconventional methods to gain entry.
 With each attempt, Daffy's antics frustrate McSlug, leading to a series of comical confrontations.
 Daffy is convinced that there must be something McSlug needs that he can sell him.

 As tensions escalate, Daffy's saleable items prevail over McSlug's violence, ultimately causing the gangster's downfall when he tests a lighter without realizing that the gas from his oven is turned on, resulting in a fiery explosion that blows up McSlug's hideout house.
 With McSlug defeated, Daffy revels in his victory, now knowing what his foe will need.
 "Hey, bub!"
 Daffy, with the doorknob from the house's front door in his hand, tells McSlug.
 "You need a house to go with this doorknob!"